vaadin-component-factory/vcf-password-strength/README.md

 1. Run `npm start` to open the demo.

+## Server-side API

+This is the client-side (Polymer 3) web component.
+If you are looking for the server-side (Java) API for the Vaadin Platform, it can be found here: [Password Strength](https://vaadin.com/directory/component/password-strength)

-## Contributing
+## Vaadin Prime

-To contribute to the component, please read [the guideline](https://github.com/vaadin/vaadin-core/blob/master/CONTRIBUTING.md) first.
+This component is available in the Vaadin Prime subscription.
+It is still open source, but you need to have a valid CVAL license in order to use it.
+Read more at: [Pricing](https://vaadin.com/pricing)

 ## License

 Commercial Vaadin Add-on License version 3 (CVALv3).
-For license terms, see LICENSE.
+For license terms, see: [LICENSE](https://github.com/vaadin-component-factory/vcf-password-strength/blob/master/LICENSE)

 Vaadin collects development time usage statistics to improve this product.
-For details and to opt-out, see https://github.com/vaadin/vaadin-usage-statistics.
+For details and to opt-out, see: [Vaadin Usage Statistics](https://github.com/vaadin/vaadin-usage-statistics)